jdores/web-server/README.md

-## Simple Apache2 web server for demo purposes
+## Simple Apache web server for demo purposes

-This is a simple Apache2 web server used for doing Cloudflare demo purposes.
+This is a simple Apache web server used for doing Cloudflare demo purposes.
 It allows the user to download a PDF file, leave a comment in a text input file and upload a document.

-## Installation instructions
+### Installation instructions

 Assuming an Ubuntu-based system, install Apache and php with the following commands: